-I manage all of my lessons, rehearsals and other appointments using Google Calendar.
-Not only does this minimise the chance of me accidentally double-booking or making other similar mistakes, but it also generates an automatic email to the other person involved in that session telling them:
+I manage all of my lessons, rehearsals and other appointments using SquareSpace Scheduling.
+Not only does this minimise the chance of me accidentally double-booking or making other similar mistakes, but it also generates automatic emails to the other client confirming their bookings and providing reminders.

 SMS Text Notifications

-The day before lessons with me, students and parents receive a text message reminder.
-This helps to avoid people missing lessons, and acts as a prompt for students to check their lesson time on the Google Calendar email that would have been sent out as the lesson was booked.
+A couple of hours before lessons with me, students and parents receive an automated text message reminder.
+This helps to avoid people missing lessons, and acts as a prompt for students to check their lesson time on the reminder email that would have been sent out as the lesson was booked.
 I also occasionally include information on these messages that is relevant to my students, such as holiday dates and plans for student concerts etc.